ibexa/documentation-developer/docs/api/field_type_reference.md

 }
 ```

-**Query for the Field Type and Field definition's details**
+#### Query for the Field Type and Field definition's details

 With this query you can inspect:

 - the existing types
-- details of Content Types, and their fields in the context of a back office like applications
+- details of Content Types, and their Fields in the context of developing your own application

-In case of Matrix Field Type, you can ask for the list of columns, their names and identifiers.
+In case of a Matrix Field, you can ask for the list of columns, their names and identifiers.

 ```